 - I don’t want it a solid color, prints are better because I can wear it without fear that every drop of water can destroy the garment.

-- I want it to be decorated with some trims and buttons but don’t want it to have too much of them so it becomes really over decorated.
+- I want it to be decorated with some trims and buttons but don’t want it to have too many of them so it becomes really over decorated

 So with all this in mind, what choices do I have to be able to buy one?
 I think absolutely none.

-In this tutorial I am going to outline simple steps to create the loose-fitting robe without a pattern.
+In this tutorial, I am going to outline simple steps to create a loose-fitting robe without a pattern.
 But have in mind this will by no means compete with the complex drafting systems that are available now.
-I am not an haute couture shop, I am simply an enthusiast and for my purposes this is faster.
+I am not an haute couture shop, I am simply an enthusiast and for my purposes, this is faster.
 I like very much to use commercial patterns and most of my garments were sewn with Burda patterns.
 But sometimes I like just to cut and sew simple things without any pattern and it works for me really well.

 I also published the video tutorial on YouTube, there are two parts. , the links are at the beginning of the article.